goodudetheboy/finance/cfa/mark-meldrum/statistical-concept-and-market-returns/note.md

 ![alt text](image/5-example-for-frequency-polygon.png)

+Histogram, but lines and points instead of rectangles.
+Smoother look of what the distribution is like.

 #### Cumulative Frequency Distribution

 ![alt text](image/6-example-for-cfd.png)

+The line has to be ever increasing.

 Slope at any interval is proportional to number of observations in that interval.